lambdaJasonYang/lambdaJasonYang.github.io/posts/2099-08-23-SettingUpHyperV.markdown

 Go to group policy
-Computer Configuration > Administrative Templates > System > Credential Delegation Enable "Allow delegating fresh credentials", Press "Show..." next to "Add servers to the list:
+Computer Configuration > Administrative Templates > System > Credential Delegation
+Enable "Allow delegating fresh credentials", Press "Show..." next to "Add servers to the list:
 Add value "wsman/*"

 Enable "Allow delegating fresh credentials with NTLM-only server authentication", Press "Show..." next to "Add servers to the list:
 Add value "wsman/*"

 Click on hyper-v manager "Connect to Server..."
-DESKTOP-T1OVJA9\Administrator
+DESKTOP-ABCD2E\Administrator
 Your password to login to Administrator

+"DESKTOP-ABCD2E" will be replaced by the name of your PC.

+## Bad Server Wifi startup fix
-##Aside, I noticed that my server never startups with the internet on and I have to reset the network adapter.
+I noticed that my server never startups with the internet on and I have to reset the network adapter everytime which means physically being at the server PC and running commands.

-Here is the method to rest the Network adapter.
+Here is the command to rest the Network adapter on Powershell.
 `Restart-NetAdapter (Get-NetAdapter | select -expand Name)`{.bash}

+##### Automate the wifi restart fix
 To call the command on startup, we create a config file in powershell

-New-Item -Path . -Name "Config.ps1" -ItemType "file" -Value "Restart-NetAdapter (Get-NetAdapter | select -expand Name)"
+`New-Item -Path . -Name "Config.ps1" -ItemType "file" -Value "Restart-NetAdapter (Get-NetAdapter | select -expand Name)"`{.bash}

-From stackoverflow vkrams, a startup script that sets the task
+Credit to stackoverflow "vkrams", a startup script that sets any task to run at startup.

 ```bash
 $TaskAction1 = New-ScheduledTaskAction -Execute "PowerShell.exe" -Argument "-ExecutionPolicy Bypass -File Config.ps1"